As-01-Asma/customer_behavior_analysis/README.md

 - 📂 Dimension tables for customers and product categories
 - 🔗 Relationships defined using primary and foreign keys
 - 📊 Optimized schema for Power BI performance

 ---

-## Power BI Dashboard

-Below is the final interactive dashboard developed in Power BI.

----